hectorm/cetusguard/README.md

 CetusGuard is a tool that protects the Docker daemon socket by filtering calls to its API endpoints.

 Some highlights:
- * It is written in a memory safe language.
+ * It is written in a memory-safe language.
- * Has a small codebase that can be easily audited.
+ * Has a small codebase that is easy to audit.
  * Has zero dependencies to mitigate supply chain attacks.

 ## Docker daemon security

-Unless you opt in to [rootless mode][1], the Docker daemon requires root and any service that has access to its API can escalate privileges.
-Even in rootless mode, any container that has access to the API can escape out of the container, this applies to both Docker and Podman.
+Unless you opt in to [rootless mode][1], the Docker daemon requires root and any service with access to its API can escalate privileges.
+Even in rootless mode, any container with access to the API can escape out of the container, this applies to both Docker and Podman.

-The Docker daemon by default [exposes its API][2] through a non-networked Unix socket that can be restricted by file system permissions and for networked use the daemon supports being exposed over SSH or TCP with TLS client authentication.
-However, you still have to fully trust any service you give access to its API.
+The Docker daemon [exposes its API][2] by default through a non-networked Unix socket, which can be restricted by file system permissions, and for networked use the daemon supports being exposed through SSH or TCP with TLS client authentication.
+However, you still need to fully trust any service you give access to its API.

 CetusGuard solves this problem by acting as a proxy between the daemon and the services that consume its API, allowing for example read-only access to some endpoints.